C0D3X-25/Project_Dice/README.md

 - **Strong**: The character has increased strength.
 - **Cursed**: The character's dice of capacities cannot be rerolled.
 - **Hard Skin**: The character starts combat with armor.
+- **Lucky**: The character has a chance to reroll a capacity dice when it's "do nothing"".

 ### Dice of Capacities
 The dice of capacities contain 10 faces, each representing a capacity.